leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

+## And time passed...

+---

 ### Did it! ✌🏼

 - First implementation took ~1.5 months
   - Rewrote several times along the way
+  - At that time, AI was not good
 - Initially, I didn't make any progress at all 🍃
   - But kept going step by step, understanding deepened daily
 - Handling bug fixes and edge cases, everything settled after ~3 months